Home > Steve > Computing

 If you want a 2-digit (leading zero) display on a numeric cell you can Format Custom as "00".

-As a numeric value (use if you want to autofilter on a range of values)(aligned with text version below):
+As a numeric value (use if you want to autofilter on a range of values)(aligned with text version 2 lines below):

 =WEEKNUM(date-WEEKDAY(date,3)+3,2)-IF(WEEKDAY(DATE(YEAR(date-WEEKDAY(date,3)+3),1,1),3)>3,1,0)